animatlabs/workflow-forge/docs/core/events.md

 ---
 title: Event System
-description: Workflow monitoring and observability through WorkflowForge's event system for lifecycle tracking and diagnostics.
+description: Subscribe to workflow, operation, and compensation lifecycle events for logging, metrics, and audits.
 ---

 # WorkflowForge Event System

-Comprehensive guide to the WorkflowForge event system for workflow monitoring and observability.
+Smith and foundry events for runs, ops, and compensation.

 ---